is a new phylum only recently erected by Shu, et al. (2001), who

 Maotianshan shales known as Chengjiang

-ranks as one of the most important Lagerstätten fossil sites
+ranks as one of the most important Lagerstätten fossil

-in the world.
+assemblage.
 The Chengjiang site is located in the Yunnan Province

-of China in the villages of Ercaicun and Chengjiang near the city
+of China in the villages of Ercaicun and Chengjiang near the

 many excellently preserved soft-bodied creatures of the Cambrian